incentivebeats/pso_pc/README.md

+⚠️ macOS Users: This guide is tailored for Linux.
+Due to macOS’s lack of Vulkan support and limitations in Wine, vkBasalt, dgVoodoo will not work.
+For macOS, try CrossOver or Wine + MoltenVK and run the game using default rendering settings.

 I am currently playing Phantasy Star Online Ver 2 on PC using 4k resolution and high color contrast in Arch Linux.
 This is every step I took to get my game working.

 Notes on creating a WINEPREFIX: If you're not familiar with now Wine and Linux works, think of your WINEPREFIX as a psuedo sandboxed windows layer specific for your game.
 This way, when you install things like `dsound` it won't interfere with your other Wine prefixes for other games.